paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 ### Statutory Notes

 #### References in Text
-Part A of subchapter II of this chapter, referred to in subsec. (a), was in the original “part A of title II”, meaning part A (§§ 201–207) of title II of Pub.
+Part A of subchapter II, referred to in subsec. (a), was in the original “part A of title II”, meaning part A (§§ 201–207) of title II of Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
 7, which is classified principally to part A of subchapter II of this chapter.
 For complete classification of part A to the Code, see Tables.

 <a id="section-1403"></a>